1. Home

 Bed protectors

 If you find you experience urine leakage during the night, bed protectors are a product to consider.
-They’re essentially large, disposable pads that protect your sheets and mattress by absorbing urine leaks.
+They’re essentially large, disposable pads that protect your sheets and mattress by absorbing any leaks.

 Medical interventions